kunwaraman/Microservices-Architecture/README.md

 --> Ribbon used static server configuration, whereas Spring Cloud LoadBalancer relies on dynamic service discovery via Eureka, eliminating the need for manual server configuration.
 --
+In One Line

+RabbitMQ moves data between services
+Zipkin shows how data moved

+Interview Ready Answer

+RabbitMQ is a message broker used for asynchronous communication between microservices, ensuring reliability and decoupling.
+Zipkin is a distributed tracing system used to monitor and visualize the flow of a request across multiple services to identify latency and failures.
+--